graphile/graphile.github.io/src/pages/index.md

 </p>

-We treat GraphQL as a first-class citizen - everything is modelled around GraphQL, so any backend technology is possible.
+We treat GraphQL as a first-class citizen - everything is modelled around GraphQL, so any backend technology that can be expressed through GraphQL can be built with Graphile.

-We already have extensive support for PostgreSQL through the `graphile-build-pg` module; the plugins therein performs introspection of your database schema and automatically build the relevant GraphQL objects and fields based on the tables, columns, functions, relations that it finds in your database - no need to create them manually!
+We already have extensive support for PostgreSQL through the `graphile-build-pg` module; the plugins therein performs introspection of your database schema and automatically build the relevant GraphQL objects and fields based on the tables, columns, functions, relations that it finds in your database - no need to manually keep your codebase and database schema in sync!
 </div>
 <div class='col-4 col-fa hidden-md-down'><i class='fa fa-database' aria-hidden="true"></i></div>